How Brunello Iacopetta wants to impress with Aarau in the Cup

 Especially with a view to the second round of the cup this weekend, the Aarau players can take a large portion of self-confidence with them.
 But there are also some things that still need to be improved.
 "We're not yet where we want to be.
 It happens time and again that we play differently than we had planned.
 But what makes me positive is the mentality in the team."

 Mentality will also be needed in the game against YB.
 "In my eyes, it's the toughest opponent we could have faced," says Iacopetta.
-It is true that Giorgio Contini's team first had to find its feet again after the change of coach and the mixed season last year.
+Giorgio Contini's team first had to find their feet after the change of coach and the mixed season last year.
 "There was also certainly some upheaval due to the many departures and arrivals in the summer," says the Aarau head coach.
 But in the match against Luzern, which YB won 2:1, the team showed what it is capable of, interjects Sandro Burki, the managing director of FC Aarau.

 In any case, Aarau want to concentrate on themselves, which has worked well so far in the championship.
 Iacopetta attributes this to the fact that there were no changes to the team in the summer.
 Everyone is getting on better than last season.
 Competition within the team has also increased, which is good for everyone.